visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/Poincare_operator.rst

 """""""

 Allows the users to display the results in a single plane or multiple planes.
-Further, one can reconstruct the 3D surface that the fieldline lies on.
+Further, one can reconstruct the 3D surface that the curve lies on.

-Mesh Type
-    Display the results as Curves or Surfaces.

 Overlapping Curve Sections
 """"""""""""""""""""""""""